Hydrocarbon Toxicity

 Toxicity from hydrocarbon ingestion can affect many different organs, but the lungs are the most commonly affected.
 The chemical properties of the individual hydrocarbon determine the specific toxicity, while the dose and route of ingestion affect which organs are exposed to the toxicity.
 Unlike the aromatic or aliphatic hydrocarbons, the halogenated hydrocarbons tend to cause a wider range of toxicity.

-The recreational use of inhaling hydrocarbons and other volatile solvents for the purposes of creating a euphoric state is becoming increasingly common.
-Several methods are used for this abuse, including "sniffing" (directly inhaling vapors), "huffing" (placing a hydrocarbon-saturated rag over the mouth and nose and then inhaling), or "bagging" (inhaling via a plastic bag filled with hydrocarbon vapors).
+The recreational use of hydrocarbons and other volatile solvents by inhalation, for the purposes of creating a euphoric state, is becoming increasingly common.
+Several methods are used for this abuse, including "sniffing" (directly inhaling vapors), "huffing" (placing a hydrocarbon-saturated rag over the mouth and nose and then inhaling), and "bagging" (inhaling via a plastic bag filled with hydrocarbon vapors).

 Pathophysiology